Fannon/plastic.js/src-docs/displayModules/pieChart.rst

 Short Description
 -----------------
-This module features a simple Pie Chart diagram.
-It uses some animations and provides some options.
+This module features a simple pie chart diagram.
+It uses some animations and provides some customization options.

 Example Code